chris-tse/CS-3113-Intro-To-OS/1c/README.md

 $ ./1c batchfile
 ```
 ### Commands
 Here is a list of all currently implemented commands.
-Any commands not on this list will be passed to the system shell.
+Any commands not on this list are passed to the system shell.

 - `clr` - clears the screen
 - `dir` - prints the current directory
 - `dir <directory>` - lists the contents of specified directory.
-If no directory is given, this command will print the contents of the current directory
+If no directory is given, this command prints the contents of the current directory
 - `cd <directory>` - navigates to the specified directory.
-If no directory is given, this command will print the current working directory
+If no directory is given, this command prints the current working directory
 - `environ` - prints out the current environment variables
 - `echo <text>` - prints out the given text onto the screen
 - `pause` - displays the text "Press Enter to continue..." and waits for user to press Enter before continuing execution
 - `quit` - exits the shell

 ### Background Execution
 A process can be executed in the background using the `&` operator.
-Instead of waiting for execution of current command to finish before returning to prompt, it will immediately return to prompt without execution finishing.
+Instead of waiting for execution of current command to finish before returning to prompt, it immediately returns to prompt without execution finishing.

 Example:
 ```